stevenwdhu/cs6620-fall2025-week4/README.md

 2. Review the CI logs to identify what linting errors exist in `app.py`
 3. Take note of all the errors reported by flake8 and pylint

+## Step 4: Create a New Branch

+1. Pull the latest changes from your repository:
+2. Create and switch to a new branch called `fix-lint-errors`:

-## Step 4: Fix the Linting Errors
+## Step 5: Fix the Linting Errors

 1. Open `app.py` in your editor
 2. Fix all the linting errors identified by flake8 and pylint
 3. Save your changes

-4. Commit and Push Your Fixes
+## Step 6: Commit and Push Your Fixes

+1. Add and commit your changes
+2. Push the branch to your GitHub repository

-## Step 5: Create a Pull Request
+## Step 7: Create a Pull Request

-Go to your repository on GitHub
+1. Go to your repository on GitHub
-You should see a notification to create a Pull Request for your fix-lint-errors branch Click "Compare & pull request"
+2. You should see a notification to create a Pull Request for your `fix-lint-errors` branch
+3. Click "Compare & pull request"
-Add a description of what you fixed
+4. Add a description of what you fixed
-Click "Create pull request"
+5. Click "Create pull request"

-## Step 6: Observe the CI Pipeline
+## Step 8: Observe the CI Pipeline

-On the Pull Request page, watch the CI pipeline run Verify the pipeline passes successfully with a green checkmark ✅ Once the checks pass, click "Merge pull request"
+1. On the Pull Request page, watch the CI pipeline run
+2. Verify the pipeline passes successfully with a green checkmark ✅
+3. Once the checks pass, click "Merge pull request"
-Click "Confirm merge" to merge your changes into the main branch
+4. Click "Confirm merge" to merge your changes into the main branch

 ## 📝 Submission Requirements

 Submit the following:

 1. **GitHub Repository URL**: Link to your forked repository
-2. **Screenshot**: Capture of the successful CI pipeline run (green checkmark in Actions tab)
+2. **Screenshot**: Capture of the successful CI pipeline run (green checkmark on PR page)